hashicorp/terraform-provider-aws/website/docs/d/appmesh_mesh.html.markdown

 # Data Source: aws_appmesh_mesh

-The App Mesh Mesh data source allows details of an App Mesh Mesh to be retrieved by it's name and/or mesh_owner.
+The App Mesh Mesh data source allows details of an App Mesh Mesh to be retrieved by its name and optionally the mesh_owner.

 ## Example Usage